Glossary

 Antigen-antibody complex

 An immune complex formed from the integral binding of an antibody to an antigen or antigens.
 The action of immune complexes varies from individual to individual, perhaps genetically.
-It appears that immune complexes can have structures that make them bind to specific tissue components in such places as articulating joints, bronchiolar structures, Islets of Langerhans, or colder regions of the body such as the skin.
+It appears that immune complexes can have structures that make them bind to specific tissue components in such places as articulating joints, bronchiolar structures, the islets of Langerhans, or colder regions of the body such as the skin.
 The conjunction of antigen and antibody normally triggers the complement reaction process.

 Atopy